NitroSwap/docs/content.en/docs/concepts/lamm.md

 Stuff to mention:

-- Configruation: We are tieing each margin pool to an amm pool
-- Liquidity: Mention how reserves work, how there are 2 tokens per pair
 - Keepers: Explain how they're used to liquidate positions that are udner the water, explain how you used collateral factor, liquidation factor and liqudiation threshold
 - Impermanent Loss: How do you calculate IL?
 Formally
 - Game Theory?: pvp, coordination between marginpool and trader against an amm lp